ubisoft/shotmanager/docs/features/features.rst

 -----------

 .. warning::
-    - Shot Manager is currently not working on Blender 2.93 because no OpenTimelineIO package is available at the moment for Python 3.9.
+    - Blender 2.93: Some features (EDL imports and exports) are NOT YET SUPPORTED ONT THIS VERSION because there is currently no OpenTimelineIO package for Python 3.9
-      This will be fixed as soon as possible

     - Shot Manager is not compatible with camera binding.
 Indeed the *Shot Play Mode* overrides the standant play mode and has its own way of changing the viewport camera.
 Good news is this mode is far more powerfull than the camera binding approach :)